palettemc/combat-expansion/README.md

 - Sharpness: Now deals an extra 10% of damage per level rather than +0.5
 - Impaling: Deals extra damage to all mobs, not just aquatic mobs
 - Thorns: Returns more damage the lower the user is
+- Piercing & Multishot: Both enchantments are now compatible
+- Channeling: No longer needs a thunderstorm to strike lightning

 ## 🛠️ Installation and Usage